 The task the agent is trying to solve may or may not have a natural ending.
 Tasks that have a natural ending, such as a game, are called episodic tasks.
-Tasks that do not, such as learning forward motion, are called continuing tasks.
+Tasks that don't, such as learning forward motion, are called continuing tasks.
 The sequence of time steps from the beginning to the end of an episodic task is called an episode.
 Agents may take several time steps and episodes to learn to solve a task.
 The sum of rewards collected in a single episode is called a return.
 Agents are often designed to maximize the return.
-Continuing tasks are often added a time step limit, so they become episodic tasks, and agents can maximize the return.
+A time step limit is often added to continuing tasks, so they become episodic tasks, and agents can maximize the return.

-Every experience has an opportunity for learning and improving performance.
+Every experience tuple has an opportunity for learning and improving performance.
 The agent may have one or more components to aid learning.
 The agent may be designed to learn mappings from observations to actions called policies.
 The agent may be designed to learn mappings from observations to new observations and/or rewards called models.
-The agent may be designed to learn mappings from observations (and possibly actions) to reward-togo estimates (a slice of the return) called value functions.
+The agent may be designed to learn mappings from observations from observations (and possibly actions) to reward-to-go estimates (a slice of the return) called value functions.

 For the rest of this chapter, we'll put aside the agent and the interactions, and we'll examine the environment and inner MDP in depth.
 In chapter 3, we'll pick back up the agent, but there will be no interactions because the agent won't need them as it'll have access to the MDPs.
 In chapter 4, we'll remove the agent's access to MDPs and add interactions back into the equation, but it'll be in single-state environments (bandits).
 Chapter 5 is about learning to estimate returns in multi-state environments when agents have no access to MDPs.
-Chapter 6 and 7 are about optimizing behavior, which is the full reinforcement learning problem.
-Chapters 5, 6 and 7 are about agents learning in environments where there is no need for function approximation, however.
-After, the rest of the book is all about agents that use neural networks for learning.
+Chapters 6 and 7 are about optimizing behavior, which is the full reinforcement learning problem.
+Chapters 5, 6, and 7 are about agents learning in environments where there's no need for function approximation.
+After that, the rest of the book is all about agents that use neural networks for learning.